 When the day comes to bring your NICU graduate home, you’re bound to feel relieved, excited -- and nervous.
 A little prep will help ease the shift from hospital to home.

 Protect your passenger.
 Check the label on the side of your car seat to make sure the minimum weight is OK for your preemie.

 Set a sleep routine.
-Preemie, or not, your baby should sleep on his back.
-Get him his own firm mattress, and put it in your room.
+Preemie, or not, your baby should sleep on their back.
+Get them their own firm mattress, and put it in your room.
 This helps with bonding, feeding, and lowers the chances of sudden infant death syndrome (SIDS).
-Also make sure there are no soft objects in the crib with him.
+Also make sure there are no soft objects in the crib with them.